 Find something you’re passionate about and just go for it.
 You don’t have to be the kid with the glasses or the kid with the lab coat—I certainly never was—but you just have to go in and see what happens.

 When I started ReThink, I didn’t know what its direction or its future was, I just went for it, because it was something I was passionate about that I felt had a future that could change lives.
 Do something that you’re passionate about and keep going.
-I know it’s cliche and I know you’ll hear this advice a million times in your life, but don’t give up.
+I know you’ll hear this advice a million times in your life, but don’t give up.
 It’s so easy to do that, but there’s so much more that you’ll gain and experience if you choose not to give up.

 What are your plans for the future, and your plans for ReThink in the future?

-As for myself, I’m really interested in the cognitive sciences, in the neurosciences.
+I’m really interested in the cognitive sciences, in the neurosciences.
 I’m looking to pursue that in higher education, and also some computer science.
 I’m looking into integrating that in my life as I grow older.
-Within the next ten years, if I find a project or a new passion that allows me to help others, then I’ll really know I’m on the right track.
+Within the next ten years, if I find a project or a new passion that allows me to help others, I’ll know I’m on the right track.
 That’s what I really want for myself when I grow up.
 I find being able to impact others is what brings me the most joy.
 Hopefully that is what’s in my future.
 It’s what I want for myself and what I hope to give to others.